 - Difficulty falling asleep or staying asleep alone

 - Restless legs syndrome

-After a thorough medical examination, children may undergo an overnight sleep study (polysomnogram) in a comfortable, private room.
-Parents stay with their children overnight.
+After a thorough medical examination, children may undergo an overnight sleep study in a comfortable, private room designed for children.
+A parent stays with the child overnight.
 Technologists attach monitoring equipment to the child and look for signs such as abnormal breathing, restlessness, abnormal heart rhythm, sleep apnea, snoring and overall sleep quality.

-A sleep consultation can be set up through a referral from your primary care physician or by calling the Sleep Center directly at 631-476-2721.
+A sleep consultation can be set up through a referral from your primary care physician or by calling the Sleep Center directly.
 Most insurance companies cover the cost of the consultation, testing and treatment for sleep disorders.